Answered By: ABQ-BERNCO Library Last Updated: Mar 24, 2017 Views: 2626

-If you are unable to perform the security upgrade in OverDrive Media Console, you may try performing the security upgrade in Internet Explorer by following the steps below.
+This error results from not being able to perform the security upgrade in OverDrive Media Console.
+In some cases, you may try performing the security upgrade in Internet Explorer by following the steps below.

 1. Right-click on your Internet Explorer icon located in the Taskbar at the bottom of the screen.